Lord of Chaos: Plot summary

 With many of the seals on his prison broken, the Dark One has grown in power.
 He causes global warming, revives the Forsaken Aginor and Balthamel as Osan'gar and Aran'gar, and creates Shaidar Haran, his Myrddraal incarnation.

 In response to Rand al'Thor's amnesty on male channelers, Mazrim Taim swears allegiance to him.
 Together they form the Black Tower, which trains male channelers called Asha'man.
 Rand is diplomatically courted by both the rebel Aes Sedai in Salidar, who send an envoy to Caemlyn, and the Aes Sedai of the White Tower, who send an envoy (many of which are in fact Black Ajah) to Cairhien.
 In an unsuccessful attempt to control Rand, Alanna Mosvani of the rebel Aes Sedai bonds Rand as her Warder against his will.
 Additionally, Min Farshaw, who had traveled with the Salidar Aes Sedai, reunites with Rand and gives him much-needed emotional support.
 Rand later discovers Salidar's location and sends Mat Cauthon there, to retrieve Elayne Trakand who will rule Caemlyn and Cairhien in his stead.

-Perrin Aybara leaves the Two Rivers to join Rand in Caemlyn.
+Perrin Aybara leaves the Two Rivers and locates Rand in Caemlyn, joined by Faile, Loial and the Aiel warriors Gaul, Bain and Chiad.
+Fearing that the Salidar Aes Sedai will seek to control him, Rand flees to Cairhien with Min, Perrin, Faile, Loial and the Aiel in tow.

 The deposed Queen of Andor, Morgase Trakand, goes to Amadicia for aid in returning to the throne but is instead taken captive by the Lord Captain Commander of the Children of the Light, Pedron Niall.